 • Donate a $100 yearly quota to the Bargain Box, or $50 in donations each 6 months

 Since its founding in 1928, the JLG has transformed into one of Greensboro’s most supportive organizations.
 Women work with other women to create positive community change every League year.
-We have in-depth insight into community needs, and through our partnership with Cone Elementary provide strategies for solutions to those needs.
+We have in-depth insight into community needs, and through our focus on the aging population in Greensboro our goal is to provide strategies for solutions to their greatest needs.

 More than $3 million has been contributed to the community by the JLG in its 90-year history, with more than $2 million contributed in the last 10 years.
 Of the League’s over 800 members, nearly 200 are active volunteers.